bbauska/UofM-Intro-CSS3/README.md

 can use things such as percent.
 You can use vw, which stands for viewport width, vh which stands for viewport height.
-You can even use things such as em and rem, which aren&apos;t commonly used, but they actually set the size relative to its parents.
+You can even use things such as em and rem, which aren&apos;t commonly used, but they actually set the size relative to its parents.</p>

-Let&apos;s go ahead and move to my example so we can play with this just a little bit.
+<p>Let&apos;s go ahead and move to my example so we can play with this just a
+little bit.
 It&apos;s not going to be enough to demonstrate everything that we can do, but hopefully it&apos;ll get you started.
 What I have here is a very simple HTML file where I have a left side and right side.
 But as